-David also has experience litigating and settling a wide variety of employment law matters, including wage-and-hour class actions, single-plaintiff claims, and OSHA proceedings.
+David also has litigated a wide variety of employment law matters, including wage-and-hour class actions, single-plaintiff claims, and OSHA proceedings.
 In addition to employment matters, David has also worked on insurance coverage litigation matters.

 Before joining Anderson & Kreiger, David worked in the San Francisco office of a large international law firm.
 During law school, David interned with the Boston office of the Environmental Protection Agency and a judge on the Southern District of New York.
 David previously worked as a legislative aide to a member of Congress.